Azure/mtm-labs/container/lab2-create-cnab-bundle-package/index.md

 1. Log into Azure Portal
 2. Open your ACR resource
 3. Click on **Services > Repositories**
-4. You will see two repositories.
+4. You will see the repository.
       - `com.nonmicrosoft.azuretodoapptest`
-      - `com.nonmicrosoft.azuretodoapptest-installer`

-    > **About the `-installer` images**
-    >
-    > The CNAB bundle manifest for the `com.nonmicrosoft.azuretodoapptest` bundle refers to the `com.nonmicrosoft.azuretodoapptest-installer` image.
-Therefore, the `com.nonmicrosoft.azuretodoapptest-installer` image must be in the ACR and may not be deleted.

 5. Click on `com.nonmicrosoft.azuretodoapptest` bundle.
 6. Click the `1.0.0` tag to inspect **Artifact reference** and **manifest** for that CNAB bundle.